ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/5_PowerUps.md

 instance_destroy();
 ```

-Hopefully you remember us using ```instance_destroy()``` in the previous chapter 😉, if not don't worry about it, fluency will come w/ time
+Hopefully you remember us using ```instance_destroy()``` in the previous chapter 😉, if not don't worry about it, fluency will come with time

 </details>

-TODO: change music to only play in the player paddle (can't do ball anymore since there's going to be multiple)
-TODO: maybe also add explanation of the oControl/oPersistent pattern

-You can place some in the room temporarily to verify that they work as expected, but be sure to remove them afterwards, we don't want the powerups to be there right away
+You can place some in the room temporarily to verify that they work as expected, but be sure to remove them afterwards, we don't want the power ups to be there right away

 ## Spawning Power Ups

 To spawn the power ups we're going to use **Alarms**

-Alarms in game maker work the same as alarms in real life (although timers actually a better analogy, so I'll use that).
+Alarms in game maker work the same as alarms in real life (although a timer actually a better analogy, so I'll use that).
 Let's say you just put a cake in the oven, and you want to make sure you take it out on time.
-In this case you'd set a timer for maybe 60 minutes , then when it goes off you'll take it out.
+In this case you'd set a timer for maybe 60 minutes , then when it goes off you'd take it out.
 (I still remember a time when I'd actually do this with a physical timer, but those seem to be a thing of the past now 😢)

-Same in Game Maker.
+Same in Game Maker!
 In our case, we don't want the power ups to spawn right away.
 Maybe we'll wait 4 seconds first?
 In this case we can set the Game Maker Alarm to 120 steps (30 steps per second for 4 seconds is 30*4=120), and then can have our spawning code in the alarm event so that the power up will spawn when the alarm goes off.
 Here's the code

 ```
 //oPaddle Create Event